-Power Pivot Excel 365 – From Zero to HeroGet this deal now
+Power Pivot Excel 365 – From Zero to HeroGET COUPON

 Power Pivot is an Excel add-in, available in Excel 2010 and certain versions of Excel 2013 and later.
 You can use Power Pivot, with its own DAX functions to perform powerful data analysis and create sophisticated data models.
 With Power Pivot, you can mash up large volumes of data from various sources, perform information analysis rapidly, and share insights easily.
 Power Pivot is the gateway to business intelligence and data all within Excel.

 This course has been designed to take the novice Powerpivot user to a level where they are comfortable working with Power Pivot Models, using Pivot tables and charts along with carrying out DAX calculations and using DAX time intelligence functions.